metromotive/mbed-hx711/README.md

 Instantiate an `HX711` with the output pin, the input pin, and a pointer to a function that will be called when a new sample has been read.
 The callback function should accept a signed 32-bit integer.
 Note that the callback function runs in an interrupt context, so it's best to either set a global variable with the value or use an event queue when calling a slow or I/O-intensive function like `printf`.

 Once the driver is instantiated, call its `start` method.
-Several milliseconds later your callback function should be called with a result.
+Several milliseconds later your callback function should be called with a result, and will continue to be called every time that a new reading is taken (the sample rate is either 10 or 80 samples per second depending on the logic level of the chip's `RATE` pin).

 To power down the chip and stop calling your callback, call the driver's `stop` method.